easegress-io/easegress/README.md

       backend: pipeline-demo' | egctl object create
 ```

-The rules of routers above mean that it will lead the traffic with the prefix `/pipeline` to the pipeline `pipeline-demo`, which will be created below.
-If we `curl` it before created, it will return 503.
+The rules above mean it will forward the traffic with prefix `/pipeline` to
+the `pipeline-demo` pipeline, because the pipeline haven't be created yet,
+we will get 503 if we `curl` it now.
+Next, let's create the pipeline.

 ```bash
 $ echo '